Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 Our main result fully resolves the PI-rectifiability question for a subclass of RNP-differentiability spaces.
 Conversely, together with a result of Cheeger and Kleiner \cite{Ch09diff}, it fully characterizes PI-rectifiable spaces.

-\begin{theorem} A complete metric measure space $(X,d,\mu)$ is a RNP-Lipschitz differentiability space if and only if it is PI-rectifiable and every porous set has measure zero.\footnote{The assumption of porous sets is somewhat technical and is similar to the discussion in \cite{bate2014characterizations}.} \end{theorem}
+\begin{theorem} A complete metric measure space $(X,d,\mu)$ is a RNP-Lipschitz differentiability space if and only if it is PI-rectifiable and every porous set has measure zero. \footnote{The assumption of porous sets is somewhat technical and is similar to the discussion in \cite{bate2014characterizations}.} \end{theorem}

 RNP-differentiability is \emph{a priori} a stronger assumption than Lipschitz differentiability.
 In a RNP-differentiability space one can differentiate all Lipschitz functions with values in RNP-Banach spaces, instead of just ones with finite dimensional targets.
-These spaces were introduced in the pioneering work of Li and Bate \cite{bate2015geometry}, where they showed that such differentiability spaces satisfied certain asymptotic and non-homogeneous versions of Poincar\'e inequalities.
-Also, an earlier paper by Cheeger and Kleiner \cite{Ch09diff} showed that every PI-space was a RNP-differentiability space.
+These spaces were introduced in the pioneering work of Bate and Li \cite{bate2015geometry}, where they showed that such differentiability spaces satisfied certain asymptotic and non-homogeneous versions of Poincar\'e inequalities.
+Also, an earlier paper by Cheeger and Kleiner \cite{Ch09diff} showed that every PI-space is a RNP-differentiability space.

 Recent examples by Andrea Schioppa in \cite{Schioppa2016} show that, indeed, there exist differentiability spaces which are not RNP-differentiability spaces.
 Or equivalently (by our result), they are not PI-rectifiable.
 Schioppa's and our work together demonstrate that differentiability of Lipschitz functions depends on the target, and that a sufficiently strong assumption of differentiability is equivalent to possessing a Poincar\'e inequality in some sense.
 This work exposes an interesting problem of understanding how this dependence on the target is related to the local geometry of the space.